 In order to respond to the great interest of target users, in particular those coming from the French speaking Mediterranean countries, PAP/RAC decided to organize a MedOpen ICZM Advanced training session in French.
 The session has started in autumn 2016 and lasted for 12 weeks.

 In 2018, PAP/RAC has been engaged to accompany the process of the pedagogical programme reform at the National Superior School for Marine Sciences and Coastal Management (ENSSMAL) in Algeria through integration of the ICZM approach in the education of the future graduate students of ENSSMAL in order to further improve technical capacities of Algeria through taking into account the issues concerning the sustainable development of coastal zones, their protection, resilience and valorization.
-To that end, PAP/RAC has organized a MedOpen Advanced training session for a group of ENSSMAL students attending the 5th (last) year of their education with specialisation in coastal management, to be implemented in the 2nd semester of 2018.
-In addition to PAP/RAC MedOpen ICZM Advanced certificate, which will be awarded to all successful students, the evaluation of students’ participation in the training will be an integral part of their pedagogical evaluation at ENSSMAL.
+To that end, PAP/RAC organized a MedOpen Advanced training session for a group of students attending the 5th (last) year of their education with specialisation in coastal management, which was implemented in the 2nd semester of 2018.
+In addition to PAP/RAC MedOpen ICZM Advanced certificate, which was awarded to all successful students, the evaluation of students’ participation in the training was an integral part of their pedagogical evaluation at ENSSMAL.

-The novelty regarding the practical part of the training (the Simulation Game) is the inclusion of a real pilot site (instead of the so far implemented "imaginary" one) of the Algerian coast and that is the marine part of the coastal National Park of Gouraya - the future MPA, with participation of the local actors of this future MPA.
+The novelty regarding the practical part of the training (the Simulation Game) was the inclusion of a real pilot site (instead of the so far implemented "imaginary" one) of the Algerian coast and that was the marine part of the coastal National Park of Gouraya - the future MPA, with participation of the local actors of this future MPA.